-At the time of writing these shears were on sale for 19.99 on Amazon, which is a very good deal for such a well put together garden tool.
+These are currently £34.99 which is a very good deal for such a well put together garden tool.

 If you are an older customer, don’t have a lot of upper body strength, or maybe you suffer from arthritis, you might want to go with the Fiskars edging shears above.
 However, any able bodied person should be able to handle the weight of this tool and get the most out of it.